 The Downtown Dublin Preferred Vision (approved in 2019) provides a roadmap to improving the retail district of Downtown Dublin over the next 30-50 years and includes three main principles:

 siting of the town square, an approximately one-acre park envisioned to become Dublin’s social center,

 the Downtown character.

 The Vision is a guide and future development won’t necessarily look exactly like renderings shown on this webpage, however, the City’s consultants created these renderings to show one version of what is realistically possible over time:

 The Town Square is the central gathering space in Downtown Dublin.
 It is a plaza and a park that brings people together for a meal, to meet up, to go shopping or to relax during the work day.

 Aerial View of the New Town Square

-View looking north from the corner of Dublin Blvd. and Golden Gate Drive
+View looking north from the corner of Dublin Boulevard and Golden Gate Drive

-Aerial View looking north up the extension of Golden Gate Drive from Dublin Blvd.
+Aerial View looking north up the extension of Golden Gate Drive from Dublin Boulevard

 From above, it’s possible to see how mixed uses are configured.
 Blocks are designed to allow for parking structures to be hidden by buildings that surround them.
 There is enough space for courtyards in the middle and to mix smaller and larger buildings.